 -Pass.
 Hard Pass.

 Another ended up insulting everyone in the room.
 We meet at the local Salsa event, hoping to dance the night away with some romantic chemistry, for there are two things that I associate with Salsa dancing, sweating, and smiling as you stare into your partner’s eyes.
 However, upon gazing into my partner’s eyes, he said, “You know you just have to feel the music, ba bat, ba bat, ba bat.”
 I furrowed my brow in response, so he added, “I forgot about this place, all the men are really good, but all the women really suck.”
 I was at loss for words… and I am an English teacher by profession.
-This, also piled on top of the fact that he was late on account of a nap he’d taken, and the fact that he had brought no cash, so I had to pay took my mood from irritated to flat out disappointed.
+This, also piled on top of the fact that he was late on account of a nap he’d taken, and the fact that he had brought no cash, so I had to pay and that took my mood from irritated to flat out disappointed.
 I’m not old fashioned, but on the first date, I expect a 50/50 effort.
 Then as he walked me to my car that night, he also told me that because teachers don’t make a lot of money, I should look into a certain type of loan to buy a house.

 -What the hell?
 Pass.